Surgery in Treating Patients With Early Stage Anal Canal or Perianal Cancer and HIV Infection

 - Participants must not have any other concurrent malignancy

-- Men should not father a child while in this study; men who could father a child must agree to use at least one form of birth control during the study and for 3 months after stopping all study treatment
+- Men should not father a child while in this study; men who could father a child must agree to use at least one form of birth control or continued abstinence from heterosexual intercourse if receiving topical treatment during during the study and for 2 weeks after stopping topical treatment

 - Participants must be able to understand and willing to sign a written informed consent document

 - Participants must, in the opinion of the Investigator, be capable of complying with the requirements of this protocol